bezhanSalleh/filament-shield/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+> [!NOTE]
+> 🚨 Before creating a new issue, please make sure to:
+> 1️⃣ **Search closed issues** to check if your question or issue has already been addressed.
+> 2️⃣ **Read the documentation** to see if your question is answered there.
+   The docs often cover common questions and problems.

+If your issue is new and not covered elsewhere, please provide all relevant details below:

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'